StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 detection engine analysis done by Suricata.
 This is returning warnings and hints about the potential issues seen of the signatures.

+You can get the `Suricata Language Server <https://github.com/StamusNetworks/suricata-language-server>`_ from GitHub.

 Guideline for performant rules
 ==============================